VebjornG/graphQL-apollo-testproject/README.md

 # API made with GraphQL and Apollo

-This is a test API with a client under construction using mock data which is hardcoded.
+This is a test API with a client under construction using static mock data.
 The project was made using Apollo.
 Read more about Apollo [here](https://studio.apollographql.com/).

 Apollo's lift-off course companion app